Xi Jinping to attend G20 leaders' summit via video link - ExBulletin

 The G20, whose countries account for 80% of global carbon emissions, is seen as an important stepping stone ahead of the United Nations COP26 climate summit in Scotland, which begins on Sunday.

-Xi is also not expected to attend Cop26 in person, which could indicate that the world’s largest CO2 producer has already decided he has no more concessions to offer at the UN summit on Cop26 climate in Scotland after three major engagements since last year, climate watchers mentioned.
+Xi is also not expected to attend COP26 in person, which could indicate that the world’s largest CO2 producer has already decided he has no more concessions to offer at the UN climate summit.
+COP26 in Scotland after three major commitments since last year, climate watchers have said. .

 The G20 also aims to stress that rich countries should shell out $ 100 billion a year to help poorer countries adapt to climate change.